On the stability of nonlinear sampled-data systems and their continuous-time limits: Problem statement

-Consider sampling instants $t_k$, $k\in \N_0$, $t_0 = 0$ and $t_{k+1} = t_k + T_k$, where the sampling periods $T_k>0$ may vary following any possible sequence $\{T_k\}_{k=0}^{\infty}$.
-We refer to this situation as Varying Sampling Rate (VSR).
-We assume that the sampling period $T_k$ becomes either known or determined at instant $t_k$, so that this information may be used to perform the current control action:
+{ We consider sampling instants $t_k$, $k\in \N_0$, $t_0 = 0$ and $t_{k+1} = t_k + T_k$, where $T_k>0$ is the $k^{th}$ sampling period.
+The sampling periods may vary following any possible sequence as long as they are bounded by a maximum admissible sampling interval; we refer to this situation as Varying Sampling Rate (VSR).
+We assume that $T_k$ is either known or determined at instant $t_k$, so that this information may be used to perform the current control action: $u_k=U(x_k,T_k)$.
 This is always the case under periodic sampling (i.e. $T_k \equiv T > 0$), where the control law is designed based on prior knowledge of the sampling period.
-The sampled\-/data system that arises from \eqref{12342} in feedback with \eqref{control_law} under ZOH results
+The sampled\-/data system that arises from \eqref{12342} in feedback with $u_k=U(x_k,T_k)$ under zero-order hold is

-Under ZOH, a DT model $x_{k+1}= F^\diamondsuit (x_k,u_k,T_k)$ for this system can be thought of as an estimate of the value $x_{k+1} = x(t_{k+1})$, given $x_k$ and $u_k$ at the sampling instant $t_k$.
-For nonlinear plants, the \textit{exact} DT model, i.e. the model whose state coincides with that of the CT plant state at sampling instants, may be difficult or impossible to obtain given that it requires to solve the differential equations \eqref{SDS} in closed form.
-This model satisfies $F^e(x,u,T) = x + \int_{0}^{T} f(F^e(x,u,s),u)\, ds$.
-Due to the unavailability of $F^e$, a suitable approach is to design the control law based on a sufficiently good \textit{approximate} DT model of the plant, such as Runge-Kutta models \citep{StuartDynSysAndNumAn}.
+We consider DT models of \eqref{SDS}.
+These can be regarded as estimates of the value $x_{k+1} = x(t_{k+1})$, given $x_k$ and $u_k$ at the sampling instant $t_k$, namely $x_{k+1}= F(x_k,u_k,T_k)$.
+The \textit{exact} DT model is the one that generates the actual value that $x(t_{k+1})$ will have as the solution of \eqref{SDS}, and is denoted by $F^e$.
+For nonlinear plants, the exact DT model may be unavailable due to the difficulty or impossibility of solving nonlinear differential equations.
+Thus, a suitable design approach is to design the control law based on a sufficiently good \textit{approximate} DT model of the plant, such as Runge-Kutta models \citep{StuartDynSysAndNumAn}.
 The simplest of these models, the Euler model, is given by $F^{E}(x,u,T):=x+T f(x,u)$.
-A DT model $F^\diamondsuit$ fed back with a DT control of the form \eqref{control_law} will be denoted by $\bar F^{\diamondsuit}_U(x,T):=F^{\diamondsuit}(x,U(x,T),T)$.
-The sampling of \eqref{lazocer2} can even be interpreted as a closed-loop DT model $H^e$ corresponding to zero DT control and which satisfies $H^e(x,T)= x + \int_{0}^{T} h( H^e(x,s))\, ds$.
+For a DT model $F$ and control law $U$, we define the closed-loop DT model $\bar F_U(x,T):=F(x,U(x,T),T)$.
+We may also simply denote a closed-loop DT model by $\bar F$ when the control law is not important in the context.